rico0-dotcom/acer-compliance-engine/README.md

 - **Agentic vs fixed-order:** steps **-29.9%**, cost **-9.5%**
 - **LLM-assisted vs agentic without LLM:** steps **+27.7%**, cost **-1.5%**, complexity **-24.0%**

+> **Metric interpretation:** Steps, cost, and complexity are modeled benchmark quantities defined by the ACER evaluation framework.
+They represent adaptation-search behavior within the synthetic benchmark and should not be interpreted as measured real-world engineering cost, runtime, or system complexity.

 These are descriptive benchmark results on synthetic systems.
+They should not be interpreted as statistically validated claims about general real-world performance.

 ## Human Review Status